projectNEWM/newm-batcher-v1/README.md

 # Collat Wallet Information
 collat_address: ""
 collat_utxo: ""

-# Network Information
-network: "--testnet-magic 1"

-# Bin Paths; Need To be Absolute
-cli_path: "/newm-batcher-v1/bin/cardano-cli"
-oura_path: "/newm-batcher-v1/bin/oura"
-ogmios_path: "/newm-batcher-v1/bin/ogmios"
-aiken_path: "/newm-batcher-v1/bin/aiken"
-addr_path: "/newm-batcher-v1/bin/cardano-address"

-# File Paths; Needs To Be Absolute
-socket_path: "/node.socket"
-node_config_path: "/config.json"
 ```

 Replace the `batcher_address` with the value from the `batcher.addr` file and `collat_address` with the value from the `collat.addr`.
 The profit address can be another derived address from the CIP03 wallet or any address you choose.
 The `collat_utxo` has the form `id#idx,` which should hold at least 5 ADA.
 It will be used as collateral in every smart contract transaction.

-The batcher is designed to run pre-production only.
-The required paths need to be absolute and complete.
+**The current version of the batcher is designed to run pre-production only.**

 Do not update any other variables, as it may inhibit the batcher's ability to function.